carias-rh/lx-toolbox/README.md

         -e '{"course_id": ["rh124-8.2", "rh134-8.2"]}'
 ```

-You can also install the wrapper scripts for easy launch at your convenience:
+You can also install the wrapper `./scripts` for easy launch at your convenience:
 ```
 $ which start
 /usr/local/bin/start